synergychen/log-management/README.md

-# Log Rotation
+# Log Management

-Filter, parse CloudWatch logs and upload to S3.

-## Why
+Log management provides easy APIs to collect, filter, parse and save logs.

+The service is based on Lambda, which inclues:

+- A service to collect logs, similar to Splunk HEC (HTTP Event Collector).
-CloudWatch logs are noisy sometimes and could be hard to query and aggregate across different systems.
-This lambda function provide a way to filter, parse CloudWatch logs (from different log groups) and upload results to S3 for further analysis.
+- A service to filter, parse CloudWatch logs and upload to S3.

 ## How to Use